 Alex MAXWELL FINDLATER

-This symbolism probably did not influence the Findlater arms, the design being most likely based on the known Brodie descent, with tinctures changed.
-The tinctures are probably not symbolic, but it is a possibility that the eagle might refer to the height of Findlater Castle.
+The design of the Findlater arms, Azure a chevron between in chief three stars Or and in base an eagle reguardant proper, is most likely based on the evidenced Brodie descent, with tinctures changed.
+The tinctures probably have no significance, but it is a possibility that the eagle might refer to the height of Findlater Castle.
+In the Letters Patent from Ulster the eagle is painted gold with a white breast, although blazoned proper.

 For the matriculation Lyon required two differences, one for a second son, and one for a fourth son.
 The bordure Or is used in the Stodart system for a second son, and Lyon allowed a Maxwell saltire on the breast of the eagle, for the matriculant's grand-parents, Herbert Snowden and Evelyn Maxwell Findlater.
 Herbert was the sixth son, but fourth with issue.